On inaudible properties of broken drums - Isospectrality with mixed Dirichlet-Neumann boundary conditions: Introduction

-Inverse spectral geometry developed in consequence of Kac's~\cite{Kac1966} famous question ``Can one hear the shape of a drum?''.
-We consider broken\emph{ }drums, that is, drums whose drumheads are only partially attached.
-The drumhead is modelled as a compact flat manifold $M$ with piecewise smooth boundary $\partial M$.
-We choose disjoint open smooth subsets $\partial_{D}M,\partial_{N}M\subseteq\partial M$, representing the attached and unattached parts of the drumhead, such that
+In the style of Kac's famous question ``Can one hear the shape of a drum?''~\cite{Kac1966}, we consider\emph{ }broken drums with partially attached drumheads.
+Let $M$ be a compact flat manifold with piecewise smooth boundary $\partial M$, that features disjoint smooth open subsets $\partial_{D}M$ and $\partial_{N}M$, representing the attached and unattached parts of the drumhead, such that